artainmo/DevOps/cloud/README.md

 SageMaker's Seq2Seq algorithm takes as input a sequence of tokens and outputs a sequence of tokens.
 Machine translation, text summarization, speech to text, are common uses of this.
 It can be used both on RNNs and CNNs.<br>
 Its training data must be tokenized beforehand.
 Next to training and validation data, you also need to provide vocabulary files.
 Even on SageMaker, training for machine translation can take days.
 Else, pre-trained models are available and public training datasets too.<br>
+Its training data must be prepared in a RecordIO-Protobuf format with integer tokens.
+For inference, you can choose between the application/json format (for space-separated text tokens) or the RecordIO-Protobuf format (for integer-encoded data).
+For batch transform, the JSON Lines format is recommended.<br>
 BLUE score and perplexity are well-suited for evaluating machine translation models.

 DeepAR uses RNNs and is used to forecast one-dimensional time series data.<br>
 It is recommended for training to use CPU and move up to GPU only if necessary for larger models or mini-batch sizes (>512).
 For inference/predicting only CPU is supported.

 BlazingText can be used for text classification such as predicting labels for a sentence.
 It is useful for information retrieval.<br>
-It can also perform word2vec which consists of creating vector representations of words.
+It can also perform Word2Vec which consists of creating vector representations of words.
 This is also called word embedding.
 It is of use in NLP.
-Different modes exist such as Continuous Bag of Words (CBOW) where word order does not matter, skip-gram which uses n-grams, and batch skip-grams which distributes computation over many CPU nodes.
+BlazingText's Word2Vec supports both Skip-gram and CBOW (Continuous Bag of Words) architectures and doesn’t require maintaining word order.
+Skip-gram predicts context from words while CBOW predicts a target word based on the context of the surrounding words.
+Batch skip-grams distributes computation over many CPU nodes.<br>
+BlazingText can leverage both CPUs and GPUs.

 Object2vec is an embedding layer, thus it transforms into vectors.
 Those vectors can be compared and thus evaluated for similarity.
 Object2vec is more general purpose than word2vec in that it works on arbitrary objects.
 Thus while word2vec only transforms words, object2vec can transform entire documents.
 Object2vec can for example be used to compute nearest neighbors of objects, but also to predict genres of music/movies and be used in recommendation systems.<br>
 As instance type only one machine can be used with CPU, GPU or multi-GPU.